caseywescott/MusicAi/README.md

 An AI-assisted music composition tool that enables real-time collaboration through blockchain technology.
 Combines a visual piano roll interface with intelligent music operations and on-chain storage.

+Enables music storage and collaboration on Starknet

+To see Cairo Contract and Note Events: https://sepolia.voyager.online/account-call/519605_4_2

 ## Features

 - 🎹 Interactive Piano Roll Interface